Strip-till systems provide key benefits for corn

 Evidence has shown that strip-till systems combine many of the best aspects of no-till and conventional tillage systems.
 The advantages of strip-till are generally most pronounced for corn following corn, where strip-till can help improve seedbed uniformity and reduce plant-to-plant variability compared to no-till.

-Consider field selection, tillage timing and strip placement when incorporating strip-till into your operation.
+To successfully implement strip-till into your operation, it is important to consider field selection, tillage timing, and strip placement.
 Guidance systems and strip-till units with parallel linkage help ensure accurate seed placement and consistent depth control.
 It may take a season or two to become skilled at staying on the strips—so give it time and stick with it.

 Additional information, including the four most common types of strip-till systems, is available at www.pioneer.com.

 - Conference to help companies take next steps in eBusiness

 - Energy for growing crops is large part of farm operating costs

 - Moves in livestock futures bracketed those of the crop markets

 - 3D Robotics launches new 3DR mapping platforms

 - Report finds ag employers can’t fill STEM jobs